namhai923/Bison-Bank-of-Canada/Test Plan.md

 3. As a user, I want the app to prevent me from transfering more money than I already have in my bank account by showing some kind of alert message.

-Test step: Opean login page, enter the user email "anotherdude@gmail.com" mark down the current account balance, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount that is greater than the account balance, then hit "Send" button.
-It should
+Test step: Open login page, enter the user email "anotherdude@gmail.com" mark down the current account balance, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount that is greater than the account balance, then hit "Send" button.
+It should show "Account Balance Not Enough" as popup message

 Track Expense:
 1. As a user, I should be able to see my past expense.

 Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
-In the left hand sign menu, select expense history, you should be able to see an expense history table.
+In the left hand side menu, select expense history, you should be able to see an expense history table.

 2. As a user, I should be able to see my remaining balance.